Tourist Map of Canyonlands National Park – Unveil the Rugged Beauty

 2. Can I bring my pet to Canyonlands National Park?

 Canyonlands National Park is home to a variety of wildlife species, including desert bighorn sheep, coyotes, and a multitude of bird species.
-The park is also a habitat for several rare and endangered species like the Mexican spotted owl and the desert tortoise.
+The park also provides a habitat for several rare and endangered species like the Mexican spotted owl and the desert tortoise.

 4. Are there any ranger-led programs in Canyonlands National Park?